Ria424/developers-animatesdk-docs/Document_object/Document5979.md

 #### Description

-Method; executes a Test Scene operation on the current scene of the document.
+Method; Executes a Test Scene operation on the current scene of the document.

 #### Example